 Another approach used by doctors to determine your overall cancer stage is the TNM system, short for tumor, node, and metastasis.
 Your doctor will measure each of these and give it a number or an "X" if a measurement can't be determined.
 The symbols are a bit different for each type of cancer, but this is generally what they mean:

 Tumor (T): "T" followed by a number from 0-4 tells you how large the tumor is and sometimes where it's located.
-T0 means there is no measureable tumor.
+TO means there is no measurable tumor.
 The higher the number, the bigger the tumor.

-Metastasis (M): "M" is followed by either 0 or 1.
+Metastasis (M): "M" is followed by either O or 1.
 It says if the cancer has spread to organs and tissues in other parts of your body.
-A 0 means it hasn't, and a 1 means it has.
+A O means it hasn't, and a 1 means it has.

 Surgery.
 Whether or not this is an option depends on a number of factors.
 It’s an option for all of the organs affected by HPV-caused cancers.
 In addition to regular surgery, some head and neck cancer patients with small oral tumors will be offered TORS - Trans Oral Robotic Surgery.
 A surgeon guides a surgical robot to remove the tumor by going in through the mouth.
 This procedure is much less invasive than the procedure it replaced, which often severely affected patients with head and neck cancers.
-It is often connected to a neck dissection procedure, where the surgeon examines lymph nodes in the neck to see if the tumor has spread there.
+Another possible option is ELS - Endoscopic Laser Surgery, which is also generally restricted to early stage cancers, especially those found in the larynx.
+With laser surgery the cancer is either vaporized with the laser, or cut out.
+Both of these surgical techniques are often connected to a neck dissection procedure, where the surgeon removes lymph nodes in the neck and a pathologist examines them for signs of cancer to see if the tumor has spread there.

 Precision medicine.
 In this approach, some type of agent (generally a small drug or an antibody) is directed at a protein that is important to the growth of the tumor.
 These types of drugs are used to treat a number of different types of cancer because they target key proteins that are involved in making cells cancerous across a wide range of tissues.
+One example of this is larotrectinib (brand name: Vitrakvi), a drug that targets specific genetic change in NTRK genes.
+This type of genetic change is uncommon, but does occur in a range of cancers, including head and neck cancer.
+Larotrectinib is approved as a treatment for head and neck cancer that is metastatic or cannot be removed with surgery and has worsened with other treatments.
 In the case of HPV-caused cancers, scientists are working to develop drugs that target two viral proteins, E6 and E7, that are believed to be critically important to the process by which normal cells are transformed into cancer cells.
 There are currently no precision medicine drugs on the market directly targeted against HPV-caused tumors, although there are some in clinical trials.